BDC Hamburger Icon

 The advantages of role-playing include building confidence in your sales reps as they develop critical listening and problem-solving skills in a group setting where they can receive valuable feedback from their colleagues.

-Sales role-playing examples
+Sales role-playing examples & scenarios

 To help you establish sales role-playing exercises, examples of scenarios your team can practice are listed below.
-Keep in mind that while the basics of the sale process are consistent from company to company, the most effective role-playing sessions will be based on customer research specific to your client base and the experiences your salespeople regularly have.
+Keep in mind that while the basics of the sales process are consistent from company to company, the most effective role-playing sessions will be based on customer research specific to your client base and the experiences your salespeople regularly have.
 It’s always best to tailor your role-playing situations to your business.

 1. Role-playing with an indecisive customer